 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 6 thoughts on “NetSuite Easy Alternative to Single Sign-On Authentication

-I was just looking into SSO and as you mentioned it is pretty complex to setup on NetSuite.
+1. I was just looking into SSO and as you mentioned it is pretty complex to setup on NetSuite.
 Great alternative solution!

 I assume you then store an auth cookie with the internalid of the user on your external client website that you then check on each request so you dont continually request credentials?